cgarnette/Plotting/README.md

 # Plotting-Practice
+Weather
-Plotting weather extremes in Ann Arbor, Michigan from 2005-2015
+  - Plotting weather extremes in Ann Arbor, Michigan from 2005-2015